Death and Destiny

 Grandpa understood that people are what is most important in life.
 The generation of grandma and grandpa does not see people or circumstances as disposable.
 They know that relationships take time and energy and commitment.
 They know that work is good for a person.
 I believe that they also know that death is the destiny of every person.

 It could be that they have lived longer, so they understand their destiny better than those of us in the younger generation; however, I think there is more to it.
-I think they were planted in a richer soil than was our generation.
+I think they were planted in a richer soil than our generation was planted.
 We have been starved of the essential ingredients that grow a life into a rich, fruit-bearing plant.
 Our lives have been padded by modern conveniences and technology – all wonderful things – yet, void of rich food for the soul.
 Technology makes life appear easier, but at the same time, we are slowly losing sight of the organic world God planted us in – one in which people (not self) were all that mattered.

 Thankfully, God is our Master Gardener.
 God has not abandoned our generation that seems too distracted to notice Him.
 God has not forsaken a people that lean toward self more than leaning toward others.
 He is faithfully pursuing us, drawing us to remember that all of the rules he gave us in his Word are for our good – that it may go well with us.
 He wants what is best for us and he knows we will not find true peace or happiness apart from him.
 Only through Him and in Him, can we endure even the toughest of life circumstances and come through stronger than when we entered.